 Radiculopathy should not be confused with myelopathy, a condition that produces similar symptoms, but is related to the pinching of the spinal cord as a whole, as in cases of spinal stenosis (narrowing of the spinal canal), versus individual nerve roots.

 Are you experiencing any of the above symptoms and worry you may have radiculopathy?
-Try our Condition Check Tool below to identify the source of your pain and diagnosis yourself to begin the process of finding relief.
+Try our Treatment Finder below to begin the process of finding relief.

 As a general rule, we urge patients to explore conservative treatment options before graduating to surgery for radiculopathy relief.
 These conservative treatment options may include restrictive or supportive devices, physical therapy, non-surgical spinal adjustments, strengthening exercises and lifestyle changes.

 If you do require surgery for severe radiculopathy, at NJ Spine & Orthopedic, we offer minimally invasive alternatives to invasive surgery, such as a microdiscectomy or endoscopic discectomy to remove spinal disc or bone fragments that are pressing against nerve roots, causing your radiculopathy.
 These endoscopic procedures make a very small, one to two-inch incision to relieve the pain.